-For many years I have hand written cards to my grandson each week.
-He likes to get mail.
-He also loves cats.
+For many years I have hand written cards to my grandchildren each week.
+They like to get mail.
+They also loves cats.

-This fall when my grandson entered 5th grade, I began a new card series titled, “Cat Warfare.”
-Each week a different picture of a cat will grace the front of the card with an appropriate historic account written for his enjoyment.
+I have began a new series titled, “Cat Warfare.”
+Each blog will have a different picture of a cat with an appropriate historic account written.

 I hope my card stories encourage other grandparents to write weekly to their grandchildren.
 Or, just electronically share these.
 However, handwriting is very personal and the youth of our digital world could benefit greatly from additional human contact especially with older generations.

-Oh, my grandson’s cards are always written in cursive…just saying.
+Oh, my grandchildren’s cards are always written in cursive…just saying.

 I know that I have written you cards every week for years, but I am really excited about this new series of cards.
 I have entitled it “Cat Warfare.”
 This week’s cat is a commando cat on home surveillance.
 A cat can render home security services…especially against a rodents.
 Since your dog is somewhat defective, it may be time for combat cat training.